-However, good fats are a really important part of the pregnancy diet because they can contribute to brain and eye development in the foetus.
-In particular, omega 3 is incredibly important and found in things like oily fish, and nuts and seeds such as walnuts and flax seed oil.
+Good fats are a really important part of the pregnancy diet because they can contribute to brain and eye development in the foetus.
+In particular, omega 3 is incredibly important and found in things like oily fish, and nuts and seeds such as walnuts and flaxseed oil.
 If you don’t feel like you’re getting enough omega 3 in your diet, you can take a supplement, however, choose a supplement that doesn’t have the word liver in it, such as cod liver oil as this can contain unhealthy levels of vitamin A.

 Version updated May 18th, 2018